v0iden/omnibang/README.md

 # Omnibang

 Omnibang is probably the fastest chromium extension for [DuckDuckGo bangs](https://duckduckgo.com/bang).
 It doesn't rely on redirects, but instead sends you directly to your desired website.
+All processing is handled client side.

 ![Demonstration](readme/demonstration.gif)